-- 120 line), and figure 2b shows the biases of the models.
-In week 3, biases are evident particularly in the ridges over Western North America and Northern Europe/Atlantic, and in the eastward extent of the North Pacific trough.
-The largest biases are simulated by the ISAC model in Western North America and by HCMR, CMA and BoM over the North Atlantic (figure 2b).
-In the North Pacific sector, the biases are relatively small, however there is a systematic tendency towards a trough that does not extend far enough eastward (NCEP the lone exception). - 125 As seen in figure 2, the mid-tropospheric SWs are strongest in three key regions (North Pacific, Western North America, and North Atlantic), and the two ridges in particular are poorly simulated in some models.
-Figure 3a-c demonstrates the development of weekly lead-time SWs biases for initializations during NDJF, with a mid-latitude (40°N-60°N) cross-section of 500 hPa stationary eddy height in these three key regions, respectively, both in the models (solid lines) and the corresponding days in reanalysis (dots). - 130 In the Northwest Pacific (150°E-170°N), about half of the models are already biased one week after initialization, and the bias persists throughout the run (figure 3a).
+- 125 fined to three key regions in which the observed SW amplitude is relatively large.
+Those regions are the Northwest Pacific (160°E-170°E), Western North America (230°E-240°E) and North Atlantic (345°E-355°E) sectors.
+Figure 3a-c demonstrates the development of weekly lead-time SWs biases, with a mid-latitude (45°N-55°N) cross-section of 500 hPa stationary eddy height in these three key regions, respectively, both in the models (solid lines) for initializations during NDJF and the corresponding days in observations (dots). - 130 In the Northwest Pacific, about half of the models are already biased one week after initialization, and the bias persists throughout the run (3a).
 However, the bias is relatively small.
 The BoM model, which has the largest bias, reaches a maximal error of approximately 10% in week 2, while other models have even a smaller bias.
-Note the ECMWF-2019 model (thin black line) simulates a too shallow trough in the NW Pacific at all lead times, while during the first four weeks the observed trough deepens, resulting in an increase of the bias.
-The CMA, JMA, HMCR, BoM and ISAC models are biased - 135 from week 1.
-In contrast, The UKMO-2019, CNRM-2014 and KMA simulate biases of less than 5% of the NW Pacific trough throughout the run, while the ECCC model is the only model that almost accurately simulates the trough during all weeks.
+Note the ECMWF-2019 model (thin black line) which simulates a too shallow trough in the NW Pacific at all lead times, while during the first four weeks the observed trough deepens, resulting in an increase of the bias.
+The CMA, JMA, HMCR, BoM and the ISAC model are biased from week 1. - 135 In contrast, The UKMO-2019, CNRM-2014 and KMA simulate biases of less than 5% of the NW Pacific trough throughout the run, while the ECCC model is the only model that almost accurately simulates the trough during all weeks.
 Other models simulate imperceptible biases for the NW Pacific trough in week 1, but afterwards biases grow.
-While the biases in the Northwest Pacific are less than 10% of the observed trough for all models, biases are relatively larger in - the other regions.
-In Western North America $(225^{\circ}\text{E}-245^{\circ}\text{E})$ , the spread among models is relatively small by the end of week 140 1, although the bias of the simulated stationary ridge over this region becomes larger at later lags (figure 3b).
+While the biases in the Northwest Pacific are less than 10% of the observed trough for all models, biases are relatively larger - in the other regions.
+In Western North America, the spread among models is relatively small by the end of week 1, although the bias of the simulated predominant stationary ridge over this region becomes larger at later lags (figure 3b).
 The BoM and ISAC models stand out as very poorly performing during all weeks following week 1.
 Both either strongly overestimate (BoM) or underestimate (ISAC) the ridge.
-The JMA and the ECMWF models fail to maintain the magnitude of the observed ridge, and after week 1, its simulated amplitude is ~ 10% weaker than observed.
-Similar to its realistically simulated trough in the NW Pacific, the ECCC and NCEP models perform well in their simulation of the ridge in Western North America, despite a - 145 slight positive bias in week 2.
+The JMA model and both versions of the ECMWF fail to simulate the persistence of the observed ridge, and after week 1, its simulated amplitude decreases.
+Similarly to its realistically simulated trough in the NW Pacific, the ECCC model is consistent in its simulated ridge in Western North America, despite a slight positive bias in week - 145 2.
 All other models diverge from observations in weeks 2-3, with a weaker than observed ridge.
-Figure 3c indicates that almost all models (NCEP the lone exception) underestimate the strength of the upper-tropospheric North Atlantic stationary ridge (340°E-360°N) during NDJF.
+Figure 3c indicates that all models underestimate the strength of the upper-tropospheric North Atlantic stationary ridge during NDJF.
 In particular, the CNRM, HMCR, BoM and CMA models poorly simulate the ridge at all lags following week 1, and although other models better perform in the North Atlantic region, most of them also simulate a weaker ridge than that observed during all weeks after week 1.
-These results are consistent with those - 150 that have been shown in previous works using CMIP climate models, such as Garfinkel et al. (2020) and Park and Lee (2021), who demonstrate that GCMs struggle to produce a realistic and strong enough SW in the North Atlantic upper-troposphere.
+The only exception is the NCEP model that succeeds to simulate the ridge with a very - 150 small bias.
+These results are somewhat consistent with those that have been shown in previous works, such as Garfinkel et al. (2020) and Park and Lee (2021), who demonstrate that GCMs struggle to produce a realistic and strong enough SW in the North Atlantic upper-troposphere.

 Overall, the models are more biased over Western North America and over the North Atlantic compared to the Northwest Pacific region beyond week 2-3, and in some cases, even beyond week 1.